 The maximum late payment fees at a credit union also are much lower than those at banks: $22.50 vs $35 on average in 2017, says Schenk.

-Those who tend to carry large balances and pay high interest rates might benefit from a credit union-issued credit card, like the USAA Rate Advantage Platinum Visa which offers an ultra-low variable APR of 7.90 percent for those who qualify and doesn’t charge an annual fee.
+Those who tend to carry large balances and pay high interest rates might benefit from a credit union-issued credit card, like the USAA Rate Advantage Platinum Visa.
+See Rates & Fees for specifics.

 Depending on your eligibility, it may be possible to find a credit union card that offers perks comparable or better than that of traditional bank issuers, like the Alliant Cashback Visa Signature, which offers an industry-best 3 percent cash back on all purchases the first year and a still-stellar 2.5 percent after that.